Helio-Wang/capybara/suboptimal.rst

+.. _Suboptimal enumeration:

 **********************
 Suboptimal enumeration
 **********************

-The input format is the same as for :ref:`Standard enumeration`.
+The input format is the same as for :ref:`Optimal enumeration` (see :ref:`Enumeration input`).

 Basic usage
 -----------